HanadaLee/ngx_http_extra_variables_module/README.md

 #### \$upstream_url
 Full upstream request url.

-#### \$upstream_connect_start_ts
+#### \$upstream_start_ts
-Keeps timestamp of upstream connection starts; the time is kept in seconds with millisecond resolution.
+Keeps timestamp of upstream starts; the time is kept in seconds with millisecond resolution.
 Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

-#### \$upstream_connect_end_ts
+#### \$upstream_ssl_start_ts
-Keeps timestamp of upstream connection ends; the time is kept in seconds with millisecond resolution.
+Keeps timestamp of upstream ssl handshake starts; the time is kept in seconds with millisecond resolution.
+Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

+#### \$upstream_ssl_time
+Keeps time spent on upstream ssl handshake; the time is kept in seconds with millisecond resolution.
+Note that this timing starts only after receiving the upstream request header.
 Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.

 #### \$upstream_send_start_ts
 Keeps timestamp of upstream request send starts; the time is kept in seconds with millisecond resolution.
 Times of several responses are separated by commas and colons like addresses in the $upstream_addr variable.